 Adult Safeguarding Training and Development

-The Bristol Safeguarding Adults Board does not currently provide multi-agency training itself, but does aim to ensure that adult safeguarding practice across the Bristol workforce is consistent and effective by identifying learning and development needs and setting training standards.
+The Bristol Safeguarding Adults Board aims to ensure that adult safeguarding practice across the Bristol workforce is consistent and effective by identifying learning and development needs and setting training standards.
 This is achieved through the work of the Learning and Development sub group.

 Partners of the BSAB have individually provided a Safeguarding Adults training offer for the Bristol workforce.

 - Safeguarding Adults e-learning.
 Bristol City Council e-learning introductory course to Safeguarding Adults.
 Available to all: http://bristol.learningpool.com/course/view.php?id=416

 - Safeguarding Adults Foundation.
 Bristol City Council course for professionals who may need to recognise the signs of abuse or neglect in adults with care and support needs, and know what to do in response to concerns.
 Available to staff and partner agencies: https://www.bristol.gov.uk/en_US/jobs-training/training-courses-for-bcc-staff-and-care-professionals

 - Specialist safeguarding courses provided by Bristol City Council are available.
 Read the Course catalogue at https://www.bristol.gov.uk/documents/20182/33011/Change+and+Performance+Training+Catalogue+Final+1+6+revision.pdf/c2e4e073-e7b9-48ab-9d3f-efcfe1d6a5ce

 - Bristol Against Violence and Abuse (BAVA) have a list of training opportunities available at http://www.bava.org.uk/professionals/training/